Shaheer12345678/ucalgary-hack4health-2023/.full_backup/README.md

 This folder documents **MediTrack** — a concept app for medication reminders & adherence tracking.

 - `docs/architecture.md` — overview of Flutter + Firebase architecture used in the event.
+- `docs/user-stories.md` — problem framing & personas.
+- `docs/mock-data.json` — small sample of reminder data format.